plainFlight/plainFlightController/README.md

 [![Vid2](https://github.com/plainFlight/plainFlightController/blob/main/assets/images/A4%20Wing.PNG)](https://youtu.be/VJwikkyEEPw)

 Testing the effect of D-gain on a fixed wing model.
-Despite popular belief it works and has the benefit of softening P gain 'bobbles' and removes the need for throttle attenuation of gains:
+Despite popular belief it works and from my experiences has the benefit of softening P gain 'bobbles' caused by overshoot, and removes the need for throttle attenuation of gains:

 [![Vid2](https://github.com/plainFlight/plainFlightController/blob/main/assets/images/A4%20Wing.PNG)](https://youtu.be/jslFuttht5o)